-The Board of Directors is comprised of high-level representatives of each of the 17 EFSF Shareholders.
-The Commission and ECB are entitled to appoint an observer to the Board of Directors' meetings, who may present his or her observations but does not have voting rights.
+The Board of Directors comprises high-level representatives of each of the 17 EFSF Shareholders.
+The Commission and the ECB are entitled to appoint an observer to the Board of Directors' meetings, who may present his or her observations but does not have voting rights.